 The delivery of FRM can only be effective and efficient if it is based on a robust evidence base.
 The Greater Manchester wide SFRA provides a high level, yet robust assessment of flood risk at the Greater Manchester level.

-In the development of the SFRA and this SFRMF, a number of evidence gaps have been identified that would enhance further FRM planning.
+In the development of the SFRA and this SFRMF, several evidence gaps have been identified that would enhance further FRM planning.
 These are set out below:

-- Understanding of the degree to which vulnerable communities, that are less able to plan, prepare, respond and recover from flooding are at flood risk across Greater Manchester.
-The Environment Agency's Investment Programme has an inherent bias towards deprived communities as moving deprived communities from high to low flood risk probability bands is strongly weighted in the Partnership Funding formula, but potentially further research with the University of Manchester, that is a national pioneer in this research field, could help ensure intervention is being targeted where it is most needed. - Groundwater information has not been made available for this SFRA.
+• Understanding of the degree to which vulnerable communities, that are less able to plan, prepare, respond, and recover from flooding are at flood risk across Greater Manchester.

+The Environment Agency's Investment Programme has an inherent bias towards deprived communities as moving deprived communities from high to low flood risk probability bands is strongly weighted in the Partnership Funding formula.

+Potentially, further research with the University of Manchester, that is a national pioneer in this research field, could help ensure intervention is being targeted where it is most needed.

+Groundwater information has not been made available for this SFRA.
 Information on Groundwater will be very localised and should be used to inform on SuDS suitability.
-This is usually provided as Areas Susceptible to Ground Water flooding and is very coarse data, so an updated version would provide a more robust assessment.
-It is important to recognise that whilst SuDS measures are very much encouraged, this can be a considerable challenge for more heavily urbanised authorities e.g. Manchester and Salford where infiltration is not possible due to former land use, groundwater table, etc. - Flood Incident Data: the data was not provided by all LLFAs and the information that was provided was patchy and inconsistent.
+This is usually provided as Areas Susceptible to Groundwater flooding.
+It is a very coarse dataset, so an updated version would provide a more robust assessment.
+It is important to recognise that whilst SuDS measures are very much encouraged, this can be a considerable challenge for more heavily urbanised authorities.
+This would include Manchester and Salford where infiltration is not possible due to former land use, groundwater table, etc.

+Flood Incident Data: the data was not available from all LLFAs as some LLFAs do not yet have spatial records of historic flooding.
 Mapping of historic flood events including details of date, location, weather conditions, flood source and response by any RMA is important to help learn from what has happened previously enabling better planning for the future.

-It is acknowledged that resource constraints may impact on the timely production of Section 19 reports; improving this would help with capturing flood incident data. - Limited information was provided to understand the residual risks associated with the canal network and also asset owners of reservoirs. - Each LLFA should continue to update and maintain its flood risk management register of structures and features, which are considered to have an effect on flood risk. - Climate change modelling: we have used all the possible up to date outlines we can that were provided, however there are many recent models (2017) that were missed out due to the models not yet being available.
-Some outlines were not in a format that could easily be used so have not been included and many watercourses across Greater Manchester have not yet been modelled for climate change. - Update and increase the amount of modelling on rivers within Greater Manchester for model flood outlines for 20/25 year defended and/or undefended to provide a more accurate flood zone 3b.
+It is acknowledged that resource constraints may impact on the timely production of Section 19 reports.
+Improving this would help with capturing flood incident data.

+- Limited information was provided to understand the residual risks associated with the canal network and asset owners of reservoirs. - Each LLFA should continue to update and maintain its flood risk management register of structures and features, which are considered to influence flood risk. - Climate change modelling: we have used all the possible up to date outlines we can that were provided.
+However, there are many recent models (2017) that were missed out due to the models not yet being available.

+Some outlines were not in a format that could easily be used so have not been included and many watercourses across Greater Manchester have not yet been modelled for climate change.

-Better access to data and wider data sharing in GMCA, with the local authorities and with other stakeholders such as United Utilities would enable more robust mapping and recording of FRM issues related to multiple sources of risk and RMA responsibility.
+Update and increase the amount of modelling on rivers within Greater Manchester for model flood outlines for 20/25 year defended and/or undefended to provide a more accurate flood zone 3b.
+Better access to data and wider data sharing in GMCA, with the local authorities and with other stakeholders such as United Utilities would enable:

+- more robust mapping and - recording of FRM issues related to multiple sources of risk and RMA responsibility.

 This should also help improve the reliability and consistency of data.
-The development of a single data platform across Greater Manchester where all flood data is held is recommended.
+The development of a single data platform across Greater Manchester, where all flood data is held, is recommended.